cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 2. ![Print Ready Postcard]

 # PostCard
 This was our very first art show!
-Of course we made some baller postcards to celebrate.
-Our initial concept used the title *Auditorium Duet* before we had completely finalized the show name *We've Traveled So Far*.
+Of course we made some baller postcards to both celebrate and promote.
+Our initial concept used the game title *Auditorium Duet* before we had completely finalized the show name, *We've Traveled So Far*.

 ***